ynonp/react-rails-express-router/README.md

 Express router is a stable, simpler alternative to react-router.
 Integrating it with react-on-rails and we have a working, no fuss client side routing.

 ## How?
-The latest express router is available as a standalone module in pillarjs/router, and was already wrapped for browser usage by @wesleytodd in module wesleytodd/nighthawk.
+The latest express router is available as a standalone module in pillarjs/router, and was already wrapped for browser use by @wesleytodd in module wesleytodd/nighthawk.

 To get them working with react-on-rails this we need to create a separate server/client webpack bundles, server loads pillarjs/router and client loads wesleytodd/nighthawk router.
 In this demo app they are saved as `webpack.config.js` and `webpack.server.config.js`